LuiisFernando/dockernode/README.md

 service - is the name of you app (it could be any name, I put app)

-build - is to run the command docker build, the parameter DOT (.) it's to set the path of dockerfile, as the file on the root is used .
+build - is to run the command docker build, the parameter DOT (.) it's to set the path of dockerfile, as the file is on the root I set .(dot)

 command - to run when start the app

 ports - setting ports and redirects

-volumes - is to copy the file after have a change on the code
+volumes - is to copy the file after have any change on the code

 after all run the command to up the container:
 ```